microsoft/PartsUnlimitedMRP/docs/HOL_Puppet/HOL-Deploying-MRP-with-Puppet.md

 Let's examine these classes:
 - Line 1: We create a class (resource) called `deploywar`
+- Lines 2 - 4: We ensure that the '/var/lib/tomcat7/webapps' directory exists
-- Lines 2 - 4: We use the tomcat module's `war` resource to deploy a war from the `war_source` to the correct `catalina_base` directory
+- Lines 5 - 7: We use the tomcat module's `war` resource to deploy a war from the `war_source` to the correct `catalina_base` directory
-- Line 8: We create a class (resource) called `orderingservice`
+- Line 11: We create a class (resource) called `orderingservice`
-- Lines 9 - 11: We install the Java JRE required to run the application using Puppet's `package` resource
+- Lines 12 - 14: We install the Java JRE required to run the application using Puppet's `package` resource
-- Lines 13 - 15: We ensure that the directory `/opt/mrp` exists
+- Lines 16 - 18: We ensure that the directory `/opt/mrp` exists
-- Lines 16 - 20: We use `wget` to fetch the ordering service jar file.
+- Lines 19 - 23: We use `wget` to fetch the ordering service jar file.
 We configure a cache directory to prevent downloading the file multiple times.
 The `wget` class uses timestamping (-N) and prefix (-P) `wget` options to only re-download if the soruce has been updated.
-- Lines 22 - 24: We use `exec` to start the ordering service
+- Lines 25 - 27: We use `exec` to start the ordering service
-- Lines 26 - 28: We use `exec` to wait for 30 seconds
+- Lines 29 - 31: We use `exec` to wait for 30 seconds

 >**Note:** We need to wait after running the `java` command since this service needs to be running before we start Tomcat.